 The most common options consist of protection and accessibility, with features like gates.

-There are plenty of of gates on the market.
+There are plenty of gates on the market to choose from.

 Some gates lock and unlock.
 The gates that lock could be controlled from a variety of different digital entry systems, or maybe they just open and shut manually.

 There are also extras that will do nothing but add to the appearance.

 Your fence posts can be capped with either finials or caps.

 Caps go over the top of a flat post and help protect it from rain and snow.
 A cap will also make the post look nicer.
 A finial also sits on top of a post, but is solely for decoration.